-Several options are available to indicate whether to use encrypted connections, and to specify the appropriate certificate and key files.
+Several configuration parameters are available to indicate whether to use encrypted connections, and to specify the appropriate certificate and key files.
 This section provides general guidance about configuring the server and clients for encrypted connections:

-Encrypted connections can be used between master and slave replication servers.
-See Section 17.3.9, “Setting Up Replication to Use Encrypted Connections”.
+Between master and slave replication servers.
+See Section 17.3.1, “Setting Up Replication to Use Encrypted Connections”.

 On the server side, the

 option specifies that the server permits but does not require

 encrypted connections.
-This option is enabled by default.
+This option is enabled by default, so it

-These options on the server side identify the certificate and key files the server uses when permitting clients to establish encrypted connections:
+These system variables on the server side specify the certificate and key files the server uses when permitting clients to establish encrypted connections: